-Bagus Place has very humble beginnings and it all started with a man from Paris called Eric found himself in South East Asia, with the dream of setting up a hotel, first in Indonesia, then in Malaysia.
+Bagus Place has very humble beginnings and it all started with a man from Paris called Eric who came with a vision of setting up a hotel, first in Indonesia, then in Malaysia.

 At the end of a long search, having almost given up, he returned to Tioman for a break.
 While there, he made friends with a group of adventurous project builders who were creating a small trekking centre.
-One of the group was a special guy called Yono.
-This meeting was a catalyst for bringing both their dreams closer to fruition.
+Amongst them were Raof and Yono and it was the latter who had a longer association with Bagus Place from its inception.

 During his stay Eric discovered a beautiful deserted beach on the south west of Tioman Island.
 This was the place!
-White sand, turquoise waters, magnificent rocks, lush jungle and dramatic mountains : simply the most enchanting spot on Tioman.
+White sand, turquoise waters, magnificent rocks, lush jungle with dramatic mountains as a backdrop: simply the most enchanting spot on Tioman.
 Bagus! said the boatman, looking at the beach.
 Bagus means beautiful and good.
-The name was obvious: Bagus Place.
+The choice of name was obvious: Bagus Place.

-After an initial phase of development, Eric and Yono felt the need to introduce new ideas and new energy to the project.
+After an initial phase of development, Eric and Yono felt the need to introduce new ideas and direction.
 Eric developed a website to share the magic of Tioman with the rest of the world and also to seek the involvement of like minded entrepreneurs.
 Ajay, who is from England but living in Singapore at that time responded to Eric and Yono’s invitation.
 Sharing a common vision in protecting the natural beauty of Bagus Place and providing simple yet luxurious accommodation, the team got to work.

-After two hard years of designing and construction time, Bagus Place received its first customer in June 2004!
+After two years of designing and construction time, Bagus Place received the first paying guest in June 2004.

 Ajay and his wife Claire spent two years managing Bagus Place and living the dream.
-At the same time learning Malay, local customs, and ensuring that Bagus Place lived up to its promise of homely comfort and impeccable service.
-In 2006, they returned to England, leaving the management and care of Bagus Place in the capable hands of Yono and his multinational team.
+In 2006, they returned to England leaving the management and care of Bagus Place in the capable hands of Yono and his multinational team.

-In 2007, the fourth chalet Boat House was completed-an ambitious and creative project, bringing inspired architecture to Tioman Island.
-In 2008, we built Tioman Island’s first Tree House!
+In 2007, the fourth chalet, Boat House was completed-an ambitious and creative project, bringing inspired architecture to Tioman Island.
+In 2008, Tioman Island’s first Tree House was built.

-In response to demand from couples looking for peace and seclusion, we built our sixth chalet in 2010.
+In response to demand from couples looking for peace and seclusion, the sixth chalet, Flying Fox was built in 2010.
 Flying Fox is named after the bat with fox-like features which frequents Tioman Island –see if you can spot one flying past your chalet!

-In 2012 our stunning and romantic chalet Rumah Laut became available to rent.
-Ideal for honeymooners, this chalet offers total seclusion, breath-taking views and indoor – outdoor living.
+In 2012 Rumah Laut, which is house by the sea in Malay became available for rent.
+Ideal for honeymooners, this chalet offers total seclusion, breath taking views with both indoor – outdoor amenities.